microsoft/fluentui-contrib/CONTRIBUTING.md

 - build
 - publish

-all packages in the repo.
-All commands can be run from the root of the monorepo for any package.
+All commands are run from the root of the monorepo for any package.
 There should be no need to move around package folders to run commands.

 ### storybook